 What Do I Do If My Salmon Is Frozen?

 No problem!
 Follow these next steps and learn how to properly unthaw your frozen salmon.
 Doing this will promote an even bake and a crispier exterior.

-- Refrigerate the salmon until it is completely unthawed.
+- Refrigerate the salmon until it has completely unthawed.

 - Let it sit at room temperature for 30 minutes.